code-is-the-easy-part/code-is-the-easy-part.github.io/_posts/2014-03-04-configuration.md

 Example of storing code in configuration are email templates and event hooks.
 Email templates could be stored as configuration and allow for "easy" updates independent of deployments.
 Event hooks could allow for "easy" system updates that quickly address changing requirements.
 Code in configuration is also a solution to handling changing or unknown inputs into your program.
 E.g. if you're receiving data from a third party that is not well defined (the data, that is), you may want to store the code that processes the data in configuration so it can be updated without a new deployment.

 You may notice, I put "easy" in quotes above.
 This is because, this kind of configuration is never easy and should be considered carefully before employing.
+I would advise against allowing anybody who is not a professional programmer write code in production systems.
+This includes any kind of template languages and markup.

 Responsibilities of configuration: